umee-network/docs/docs/governance/governance-overview/introduction.md

 ![](/bg/governance.png)

 In crypto, blockchains and applications are commonly governed by their users.
-By distibuting [governance tokens](/learn-the-basics/crypto-basics/types-of-crypto.html#utility-tokens) to users, contributors, and investors, a project is able to better align the decision making process with the interests of all stakeholders.
+By distributing [governance tokens](/learn-the-basics/crypto-basics/types-of-crypto.html#utility-tokens) to users, contributors, and investors, a project is able to better align the decision making process with the interests of all stakeholders.

 Umee uses an on-chain governance structure where governance proposals are [voted on](/users/governance/voting) by community members who [stake UMEE](/users/staking-umee/staking-umee).
 Each staked [UMEE token](/overview/umee-token/) represents a single vote, so users who stake more UMEE tokens obtain greater influence over Umee's future.
 When community members who stake their UMEE fail to vote before a deadline, their votes are inherited by the [validator](/learn-the-basics/staking-basics/what-is-validator) they have delegated their stake to.